almazgimaev/sly-blog-multi-image-annotation-/README.md

 To achieve this, multi-view image annotation is gaining considerable attention.
 It leverages multiple perspectives, incorporates diverse data modalities and feature spaces.
 This enables learning algorithms to better comprehend and generalize visual data, identifying specific object features for improved recognition accuracy.

-However, the process of annotating multiple images can be time-consuming and tedious, especially when you have to switch between images to annotate each image separately.
+However, the process of annotating multiple images can be time-consuming and tedious, especially when you have to switch between images to annotate them separately.

 That's where **Supervisely Image Labeling Tool** comes in and solves this by providing a convenient feature to annotate multiple images on one screen without switching between tabs, saving you time and effort.